My finances, my projects, my life

 You must meet several criteria for this: you must be registered with ADEM, resident in Luxembourg, aged between 16 and 64 and, lastly, fit and available to work.
 Additional conditions will apply depending on your status.

-Unemployment benefits are not granted if you resigned or your employment contract was terminated by mutual agreement.
+Unemployment benefits are not granted if you resigned, if your employment contract was terminated by mutual agreement or in case of dismissal for serious misconduct.

 If you are a jobseeker who was previously in work:

-• you must have lost your job involuntarily – unemployment benefits are not granted if you resigned or the employment contract was terminated by mutual agreement;
+• you must have lost your job involuntarily – unemployment benefits are not granted if you resigned, if the employment contract was terminated by mutual agreement or in case of dismissal for serious misconduct;

 • you must have worked at least 16 hours per week for at least 26 weeks (with one or several employers) during the 12 months prior to registration;